 - it will take about 1 hour for the milk to thicken on a low flame.

-- remove the rabri in a bowl and serve it later with the malpuas. refrigerate if not using it immediately.
+remove the rabri in a bowl and serve it later with the malpua. refrigerate if not using it immediately. the combo of malpua rabdi taste good and is liked by many people. its best and recommended to have malpua rabdi hot.

-- for a low fat version, you can also cook the malpuas like pancakes by just adding a bit of oil or ghee.
+- for a low fat version, you can also cook the malpua like pancakes by just adding a bit of oil or ghee.

 - sugar can be added to the batter and you can make sweet malpuas. this way you don't need to make sugar syrup or rabdi.